Cold Worked Steels

-- Select steel with carbon contents below 0.25%,
+- Select steels with carbon contents below 0.25%.

-- Specify aluminum-killed steels, which show less susceptibility to embrittlement than do silicon-killed steels,
+- Specify aluminum-killed steels; they show less susceptibility to strain-age embrittlement.

-- Drill, rather than punch, holes in material thicker than 3/4” (19 mm).
-If holes must be punched, they should be punched undersize and then reamed an additional 1/8” (3 mm) overall, or drilled to size.
-Material between 1/4”- 3/4” (6.5-19 mm) thick is not seriously affected by cold-punching if the punching is done under good shop practice.
-Materials up to 1/4” (6.5 mm) thick that have been cold-punched do not need stress-relieving operations before galvanizing,
+- Drill, rather than punch, holes in material thicker than 3/4" (19 mm).
+If holes are punched, they should be punched undersize and then reamed an additional 1/8" (3 mm) overall or drilled to size.
+Material between 1/4" and 3/4" (6.5 - 19 mm) thick is not seriously affected by cold punching if the punching is done under good shop practice.
+Material up to 1/4" (6.5 mm) thick that has been cold-worked by punching does not need stress-relieving before galvanizing.

 Cold-working also must be taken into consideration with respect to another potential mechanical change that may occur during galvanizing’s chemical cleaning process: hydrogen embrittlement.
 During the chemical reaction between steel, rust, and the chemicals used in the pickling stages of the galvanizing process, hydrogen is produced, which is then absorbed by the steel.
 Upon immersion into the molten zinc, the hydrogen is expelled as gas.
 If the steel has been severely cold-worked in a very small region, the hydrogen can be trapped in the steel, causing hydrogen embrittlement when the part is put under stress during use.